NASA calls off attempts to fix Kepler space telescope

-CAPE CANAVERAL, Fla., Aug 15 (Reuters) - The Kepler space telescope’s planet-hunting days are over because its broken positioning system cannot be fixed, NASA officials said on Thursday.
+CAPE CANAVERAL, Florida (Reuters) - The Kepler space telescope’s planet-hunting days are over because its broken positioning system cannot be fixed, NASA officials said on Thursday.

 The observatory was launched in 2009 to hunt for Earth-sized worlds suitably positioned around their parent stars for liquid water, a condition believed to be necessary for life.